pygame-community/pygame-ce/docs/reST/ref/geometry.rst

          Returns a copy of this `Circle` rotated by the specified angle (in degrees) around a point.
          Positive angles rotate the circle clockwise, counter-clockwise otherwise.
-         The rotation point is optional and must be a valid 2D coordinate.
-If not provided, the circle will be rotated around its center.
+         The rotation point is optional and defaults to the circle's center.

          .. versionadded:: 2.5.0